 - Define the goal: What are you trying to do?

-- Invert it: What would guarantee not achieving the goal?
+- Invert it: What would guarantee to fail at achieving the goal?

 - Come up with solutions: How would you prevent that from happening?